Updating database credentials for wordpress website

 Updating the database password so as to meet different types of security requirements.
 This could be required after a change in the PHP version.
 If this becomes the case it will usually be triggered as a database connection error when you are attempting to access the website.

 First and foremost thing to do is by verifying that you have a correct database password as well as the user.
 If the database user is not having the access to a given database the website is using, then the site will not be able to connect.
-You need to verify the user and password info by using the access domain to login to phpmyadmin.
+You need to verify the user and password info by using the access domain name to login to phpmyadmin.
 One needs to use the database manager utility in the account center for creating or modifying the users, permissions as well as passwords.

 Log into the Account Center and navigate to the Grid file manager.
 Navigate to your WordPress site's wp-config.php file and click the edit button on the right side of the menu.
 If you prefer, you may also access this information via an SSH connection and edit using a text editor.